 In the lead up to COP, we ask, who should pay for net zero?
 Should oil and gas producers pay to clean up their pollution?
 We focus on the discussions proposed in our recent publication “Who Pays for Net Zero” and take a look at some of the key polluter-pays articles in the Net Zero Industry Act.

 A Carbon Gap analysis reveals two central tensions at the heart of emerging EU soil governance.
 Should Europe’s soil carbon gap be bridged through market or regulatory approaches?
 Should Europe’s farmland transition to regenerative practices or scale intensive agriculture?
 We brought together eloquent advocates with contrasting views to elucidate the key debates in soil carbon governance today.
 This webinar was held on 31 Oct, 2o23.

 - Jessica Zionts – University of Oxford

 - Jean Thevenot – European Coordination Via Campesina

 - Robin Webster – Global Strategic Communications Council

 September – Mitigation Deterrence

 Steep emission cuts are the number one priority in fighting climate change but science says that large-scale carbon dioxide removal will also needed to meet global climate targets.
 However, in some cases, its deployment may risk delaying or stopping emissions reductions.
 Such cases are commonly referred to as “mitigation deterrence” or “moral hazard”.
 This September we’re looking into what can be done to ensure that carbon removal does not carry this risk.

-We will be exploring this topic in depth in a discussion paper, which will be published in late September, and during a webinar on 26 September, 16:30-17:30 CET.
+We explored this topic in depth in a discussion paper, which we published with a webinar on 27 September, 16:30-17:30 CEST.